 Line of Sight

-Water, snow and Ice on the surface of the antenna and RF feed assembly will also cause a decrease in signal levels by approx. 5-15%.
+Water, snow and Ice on the surface of the satellite dish and RF feed assembly will also cause a decrease in signal levels by approx. 5-15%.
 A Radome will protect the VSAT electronics from the weather and corrosion but when it rains the water on the surface of the Radome will attenuate the signal.

-Rain Fade Solutions
+Satellite Rain Fade Solutions

 Possible ways to overcome the effects of rain fade are;